Cost of living in Portugal For Students

 Budgeting For The Cost of Food in Portugal

-When you’re budgeting for uni and working out the average cost of living in Portugal, one thing to consider is the prices of food and drink in Portugal.
-When you move to a new country to study, tasting all the delicious foods and learning about that country’s cuisine is an amazing experience.
+When you’re budgeting for uni and working out the average cost of living in Portugal, one thing to consider is the prices of food and drink.
+When you move to a new country to study, tasting all the delicious foods and learning about the local cuisine is an amazing experience.
 Portugal is renowned for seafood, as much of the food is influenced by Mediterranean culture.
-Is your mouth watering because ours are?

 With so many wonderful delicacies to try, it’s important to budget for the cost of eating out in Portugal, as well as your weekly groceries.